nikhilkulkarni/wallpaper-updater/README.md

 # wallpaper-updater
 Windows Batch file which updates your wallpaper with a random image from unsplash.com on every run.

-1. In order to run the file, create a directory in your computer for storing images - we cann it $Image Gallery$.
+1. In order to configure the file, create a directory in your computer for storing images - we call it $Image Gallery$.
 2. Within $Image Gallery$, create a sub-directory called new download.
 3. Place the run.bat and wget.exe inside the new download sub-directory.
 4. Open run.bat for editing and on line # 3, replace the $Image Gallery$ text with the actual file system path of the folder you created in step # 1 above